Q: What makes Blank Rome's summer program so successful?

 A: We provide you with formal and informal feedback throughout the summer.
 A formal review is scheduled two to three times during the summer, including an end of summer review.

 Q: Do you hire first-year students for your summer program?

-A: While this answer varies from year to year and office to office, we have historically hired first-year students for our Philadelphia summer program through the Philadelphia Diversity Law Group 1L Program.
-Our New York and Washington, D.C., offices hire 1L students through our Blank Rome Diversity Scholars Program, conducted at specific partner schools.
+A: While this answer varies from year to year and office to office, we have historically hired first-year students for our Philadelphia summer program through the Philadelphia Diversity Law Group 1L Program, as well as our Blank Rome Diversity Scholars Program.
+Our Los Angeles, New York and Washington, D.C., offices hire 1L students through our Blank Rome Diversity Scholars Program.

 Q: What is Blank Rome's Public Interest 1L Program?

 A: Blank Rome will allow 1L students who have accepted an offer to return to our Firm for a second summer program to split their second summer between Blank Rome and a local public interest organization, while receiving full pay from Blank Rome.